Skip navigation

 His second book, The Form of Poetry in the 1820s and 1830s: A Period of Doubt (Palgrave Macmillan, 2018), explores the poetry of a period often depicted as a dead end between Romanticism and Victorianism.
 Drawing on new data about the publishing market, the book shows that poetry publication was in fact buoyant: it considers the work of a range of poets including Felicia Hemans, Letitia Elizabeth Landon, Alfred Tennyson, Thomas Hood, and the literary annuals.
 Yet it was a 'period of doubt' because poets began to question the place of poetry in culture.
 The complex forms their poems took are worth prizing exactly in their doubtful self-questioning.

 Other publications include considerations of the development of the short story, celebrity in the periodical press, literary London, Lord Byron at the Newcastle Literary & Philosophical Society, periodisation, accidental poetry, and Wordsworthian parody.
-His work continues its focus on the 1820s and 1830s, with a special interest in the work of Pierce Egan.
+His current work focuses on topics including landscape and literary form with a special interest in the work of James Hogg and Walter Scott.

 • Please visit the Pure Research Information Portal for further information